jmquigley/quill-markup/README.md

 });
 ```

-The code above registers a new module named `Markup' with Quill.
+The code above registers a new module named `Markup` with Quill.
 Once it is registered, and quill is instantiated, the reference to the module can be retrieved.
 We use this reference and the api below to interact with the document (outside of normal editing).
 This example creates a markdown editor instance.

 ![Markdown](markdown.png)

+#### Syles

+The CSS style sheets for the module and for the syntax highlighting are included with the npm package.
+The files are located in `./public`.

+- `./public/styles.css`
+- `./public/highlights/*.style`

+The module will look for these files from the root of the site serving them.
+Note that if serving with express one must add a mime type for `*.style` files (`express.static.mime.define({'text/css': ['style']});`)

 ## API